Skytrias/4coder_skytrias/README.md

 # 4files
 ![4coder Nord](https://github.com/Skytrias/4files/blob/master/previews/nord_theme.png)

 Here are my customizations to [4coder](http://4coder.net/).
-These also include customizations from other ppl Feel free to take a look at the previews and pick out what ever you like into your own customization layer.
+These also include customizations from other ppl.
+Feel free to take a look at the previews and pick out what ever you like into your own customization layer.

 ## Features: